RoopaRaghav/RoopaRaghav/README.md

-- 🌱 I’m currently working on Python Programming, Tableau, and Machine Learning models.
+- 🌱 My interested areas of work would be in Python Programming, Tableau, and Machine Learning models.
 - 📫 How to reach me: tl.roopavathy@gmail.com
 - 😄 Pronouns: She/her

 Here are some projects I worked on during the bootcamp:
-#Final Project:
+# Final Project:
 Analysis on WomenWellbeing in 52 countries.

 Repos on each module in the roadmap: